 Mustard greens contain compounds which have cancer preventing benefits, including antioxidants, anti-inflammatory and natural detoxifying properties.

-Mustard greens can be used in preparations both hot and cold, utilized as a salad green, pot herb or braising green.
-Mustard greens pair well with rich meats such as pork, lamb and sausages, creamy sauces, aged and melting cheeses, apples, peaches, cucumbers, citrus, vinegars, especially apple cider and rice, nuts like pistachios and hazelnuts, herbs and spices including cumin, cilantro, dill, garlic, fennel and corriander.
-The seeds of the mustard plant can be sprouted and eaten raw, eaten in dried form as a spice or pickled.
-They can also be used to make mustard paste or condiments such as grain mustard.
+Mustard greens can be used in both cooked and raw preparations, depending upon their maturity.
+They are commonly implemented as a salad green, pot herb or braising green.
+Mustard greens pair well with rich meats such as pork, lamb and sausages, creamy sauces, aged and melting cheeses, apples, peaches, cucumbers, citrus, vinegars, especially apple cider and rice, nuts like pistachios and hazelnuts, herbs and spices including cumin, cilantro, dill, garlic, fennel and coriander.
+The seeds of the mustard plant can be sprouted and eaten raw or dried and used as a spice or in pickling brine, and of course, to make the eponymous condiment.